 There is a related wooden structure termed a "pergola."
 You can think of the latter as a bigger, more elaborate version of an arbor.
 The concept behind the two, however, is similar, and it may be difficult to draw the fine line between a large arbor and a small pergola.
 Both commonly support vine plants.
 Pergolas are, though, more likely to be built up against a house.
-In fact, a covered pergola jutting out from a house wall serves as an extension of the house, allowing you to enjoy an outdoor living space.
+A covered pergola jutting out from a house wall serves as an extension of the house, allowing you to enjoy an outdoor living space.
 You can take meals al fresco under such a structure, for example.

 02 of 03

 Would you enjoy your yard more if you had a covered wooden structure out there in which to take your meals or munch on a snack?
 Sort of an outdoor room?
 Enter the gazebo.
 Depending on the style you select, these wooden structures can also add to the beauty of your lawn and garden decor.

 Gazebos are similar to that classic structure that is so evocative of a bygone era, in which the pace of life was slower, and "stress" was something that tree branches felt—not people.
 A gazebo is essentially just a smaller version of a bandstand.
 Another difference is that a gazebo is used for private, not public purposes.
 Bandstands usually occur in public parks; they are wooden structures where a band can stand to play their music.

 But if you wish to call your gazebo a "Bandstand," to evoke an image that will relax your mind and sweep away the stress of the modern world, your secret will be safe with us.

 03 of 03